 In keeping with Associated Press style guidelines, Meredith publications do not use a comma before and in a simple series, except when the last item in the series includes a conjunction.

-Examples: Meredith’s athletics teams include basketball, tennis, soccer and volleyball.
+Examples: Meredith’s athletics teams include basketball, tennis, soccer, lacrosse, cross country and volleyball.
 The student took classes in the departments of music, English, dance and theatre, and biology.

 Use a comma between the day of the month and the year, but omit the comma if only month and year are indicated.